wasakredit/woocommerce-plugin/README.txt

 2. In the text field below, enter the path to the default checkout.
 For example, in my checkout, it is the "checkout".
 If it is not the same for you, you can easily get it by activating the standard checkout and copying the uri.
 Dy activates it at Settings> Advanced> Page Settings> Checkout Page> "Checkout".

 == Changelog ==
+= 2023-12-20    - version 2.5.6 =
+* Fix           - Solves issue with monthly cost not displayed correctly for variations in some cases.

 = 2023-11-28    - version 2.5.5 =
 * Tweak         - You can now enable leasing and invoicing separately.
 * Fix           - The monthly price widget should now update to reflect a change in variable product and quantity.